 One glaring example of this I’ve been researching lately is conventional tampons and pads.
-I know, I know… everything is toxic these days and it sometimes seems like we have to be afraid of everything, but there are some really compelling reasons to avoid conventional feminine hygiene products and luckily there are some great time saving and money saving alternatives.
+I know, I know… everything is toxic these days and it sometimes seems like we have to be afraid of everything, but there are some really compelling reasons to avoid conventional feminine hygiene products.

 Modern sanitary napkins or “pads” and tampons have definitely made feminine hygiene easier and more convenient, but everything comes with a price.

 From an environmental perspective, a tremendous amount of these products end up in landfills and water treatment facilities.
 An average woman will use over 16,000 tampons or pads (up to 300 pounds!) in the course of her lifetime, sometimes more.

 Most of these products contain plastics, which are problematic in their own right and take a long time to break down.
 They also contain special chemicals and ingredients that make them able to absorb 10x their weight in liquid.
 These chemicals have not been comprehensively studied for their effect on the environment, however.

 I’ve written before about the dangers of plastic exposure, and we often don’t think about how things like pads can be a major source of plastic exposure.

 The labia and vaginal area is highly vascular, meaning that a lot of small blood vessels run to this area.
 The skin is also especially thin down there, making it easier for plastic chemicals to enter the body that way.
 Many pads and some tampons contain plastic chemicals and can even contain BPA and other plastic chemicals.
 From this article: